 Complete Research Guide to the Laws of the People's Republic of China by Chinese law experts Wei Luo and Joan Liu.
 This extensively documented guide details the major print and online sources on the PRC's legal system, case law, primary and secondary sources, commercial database services, periodicals, directories, government agency websites, and also evaluates the authority of these resources.

-Finding Chinese Law on the Internet (Updated 1995) - Globalex guide by Joan Liu, associate curator and head of the Acquisitions & Serials Department of the New York University School of Law Library.
+Finding Chinese Law on the Internet (Updated 2017) [RECOMMENDED] - Globalex guide by Joan Liu and Anna Guo.
 Includes background information about the Chinese Legal System, Characteristics and Sources of Chinese law, a list of Major Chinese or Bilingual Online Sources, and a discussion about features of Online China Law Sources and Search Strategies

 Foreign Law Guide: China - This online guide to foreign law is available through the Hastings library.
 Select the country guide at the bottom of the page.
 Includes useful information about China's legal history, legislation, and judicial system.
 [Note: To access this resource off-campus, you are required to authenticate that you are a Hastings student by entering your email username/password or your name and the barcode number from your Hastings ID.]